JaredJomar/Projects/TampermonkeyProjects/NotARobot/readme.md

 ## Usage

 - The script will automatically click the "I'm not a robot" checkbox when it appears on a website.
-- The script will automatically click any button with the class "play-box" when it appears on a website.

 ## Keyboard Shortcuts